njustesen/botbowl/docs/bots-iii.md

 actions = formation.actions(game, my_team)
 ````

-FFAI also comes with two offensive and two defensive formation that you can use out of the box like this:
+FFAI also comes with two offensive and two defensive formations that you can use out of the box like this:

 ````python
 import load_formation from FFAI